tentapcreations/TMF-SideChannel-Auditor/0-vision /readme.md

 * **Phase 4**: Shared Navigation Authority

 Let's give robots back their native tongue — the language of **Traversable Medium**.
 Step 0 to 1 depends on you!
+Read the Technical Specification: Check out RFC-001: Bypass Binary Mask Architecture for the detailed Phase 1 engineering blueprint and data flow.